axkb/kotlin_rest_docs/MockMvcDocsGenHelp.md

 ## Instruction How to run

-1. Run the gradle build/testClasses to generate adoc files in build/generated-snippets (default path configuration)
+1. Create the tags.yaml configuration file.
+It will be used as a map <String, String>
+   <br>Key is the name of the controller displayed on the swagger.html page
+   <br>Value is the description of this controller, also will be displayed on the right side of the swagger.html page
+   <br>For example:
        ```
+       book-controller: Book Controller
+       author-controller: Author Controller
+       ```
+   Two controllers will be displayed, each can be expanded and the list of related endpoints will be provided.

+2. Run the gradle build/testClasses to generate adoc files in build/generated-snippets (default path configuration)

+    ```
     gradlew build
     ```

-2. There are 3 options to generate documentation: openapi3, openapi, postman.
+3. There are 3 options to generate documentation: openapi3, openapi, postman.
 <br>openapi3 more preferable cause of test automation requirements
 <br>use one of the following depending on your needs